restic/restic/doc/060_forget.rst

 .. _rclone: https://rclone.org/commands/rclone_serve_restic/

-To remove snapshots and recover the corresponding disk space, the ``forget`` and ``prune`` commands must have full read, write and delete access to the repository.
+To remove snapshots and recover the corresponding disk space, the ``forget`` and ``prune`` commands require full read, write and delete access to the repository.
 If an attacker has this, the protection offered by append-only mode is naturally void.

-However, even with append-only mode active, an attacker who is able to add additional and empty or otherwise useless snapshots to the repository can potentially cause a situation where a trusted client running ``forget`` with certain ``--keep-*`` options might unknowingly remove legitimate snapshots, leaving only the attackers useless snapshots.
+However, even with append-only mode active, an attacker who is able to add garbage snapshots to the repository could bring the snapshot list into a state where all legitimate snapshots are deleted by a client with full access.
+By running ``forget`` with certain ``--keep-*`` options as repository administrator, legitimate snapshots might be unknowingly removed, leaving only the attacker's useless snapshots.

-For example, if the ``forget`` policy is to keep three weekly snapshots, and the attacker adds an empty snapshot for each of the last three weeks, all with a timestamp (see the ``backup`` command's ``-`time`` option) slightly more recent than the existing snapshots (but still within the target week), then the next time the repository administrator (or scheduled job) runs the ``forget`` command with this policy, the legitimate snapshots will be removed (since the policy will use the most recent snapshot within each week).
+For example, if the ``forget`` policy is to keep three weekly snapshots, and the attacker adds an empty snapshot for each of the last three weeks, all with a timestamp (see the ``backup`` command's ``--time`` option) slightly more recent than the existing snapshots (but still within the target week), then the next time the repository administrator (or a scheduled job) runs the ``forget`` command with this policy, the legitimate snapshots will be removed (since the policy will keep only the most recent snapshot within each week).
 Even without running ``prune``, recovering data would be messy and some metadata lost.

 To avoid this, ``forget`` policies applied to append-only repositories should